-- maintaining plants

-- installing and removing plants

-- managing the soil and water conditions of the landscape

-- managing landscape pests and diseases
+- maintaining plants - installing and removing plants - managing the soil and water conditions of the landscape - preventing and managing plant and landscape health problems

 Organic Land Care seeks to prevent landscape problems by creating healthy ecosystems that provide for the needs of all the organisms contained therein.
 Organic Land Care is an integrated approach, in which all practices are evaluated and used for their ability to enhance and support the natural processes within the ecosystem, and to minimize damage to any part thereof.